GridPyM: a Python module to handle grid diagrams: GridPyM: module description and main functions

 GridPyM includes all standard Cromwell moves (cyclic shifts, non-interleaving column\slash row commutations and (de)stabilisations, see Figure \ref{fig:cromwellmoves}).
 Rows and columns commutations might change the underlying link type of the diagram, depending on the local combinatorics.
 We include those resulting in a crossing changes~\cite[Prop~3.1.13]{SOS}, and band attachments.
 Band attachments are divided into \textit{coherent} or \textit{uncoherent}, depending on whether they change or not the number of components of the link.
 Examples on how to perform these moves are shown in the repository notebooks (see Section~\ref{sec:availability}).

 It is also possible to perform some other operations to generate new links from given ones, such as disjoint union, connected sum, and some cables \emph{e.g.}~taking parallel copies of a knot (see Figure~\ref{fig:grids_from_code} for an example).
 Other standard knot-theoretic functions include inverting the orientation, taking the mirror image and rotating the grid (note that rotating the grid by $\frac{\pi}{2}$ produces a representative for the mirror of the link).
-See Section~\ref{sec:functions} for the list of corresponding functions and repository notebooks (Section~\ref{sec:availability}) for further examples.
+See the repository notebooks (Section~\ref{sec:availability}) for further examples.